Terumah (offering): Etymology

 The word terumah ("lifting up") comes from the verb stem, rum (רוּם, "high" or "to lift up").
 The formation of terumah is parallel to the formation of tenufah ('תְּנוּפָה, wave offering) from the verb stem nuf, "to wave", and both are found in the Hebrew Bible.
 In a few verses, English Bible translations (such as the King James Version) have translated "heave offering", by analogy with "wave offering":

 And thou shalt sanctify the breast of the wave offering, and the shoulder of the heave offering, which is waved, and which is heaved up, of the ram of the consecration, even of that which is for Aaron, and of that which is for his sons:.

 Speak to the children of Israel, and say to them: 'When you come into the land to which I bring you, 'then it will be, when you eat of the bread of the land, that you shall offer up a heave offering to the Lord..

 Hebrew Bible

-The term occurs seventy-six times in the Biblical Hebrew Masoretic Text of the Hebrew Bible; in the Greek Septuagint it was rendered afieroma (ἀφιέρωμα), in the 1917 JPS Tanakh it is generally translated "offering"; while in the King James Version (1611) it is also generally translated "offering" but also sometimes "oblation" and four times "heave offering".
+The term occurs seventy-six times in the Biblical Hebrew Masoretic Text of the Hebrew Bible; in the Greek Septuagint it was rendered aphieroma (ἀφιέρωμα), in the 1917 JPS Tanakh it is generally translated "offering"; while in the King James Version (1611) it is also generally translated "offering" but also sometimes "oblation" and four times "heave offering".

 The word is used in various contexts throughout the Hebrew Bible, including one use in Proverbs which may denote haughtiness or graft.
 In most contexts it refers to designating something for a higher purpose, or lifting apart of a quantity from a larger quantity).

 The Bible refers to the following offerings, among others, using the term terumah or the verb leharim: